The Ultimate Guide to Shake-Style Roofing

 A well-constructed roof made of quality roofing materials is guaranteed by warranty to withstand 50 years of cold and snow, heat and sun, wind and rain — that is, when you get a roof replacement from Long Roofing.

 If it’s time to replace your shake roof before the winter season sets in, contact Long Roofing at 844-602-LONG or visit us online to request an estimate.
-The Long family has served the home improvement needs of families for over 70 years.
+The Long family has served the home improvement needs of families for over 7 decades.

 Interested in Long Home Products?